appcircleio/appcircle-docusaurus/docs/account/my-organization/role-management.md

 :::caution Role Types

-Some role types are not used in some modules because they are not required in that module.
-For this reason, roles may vary for each module.
+Some role types are not used in some modules because they are not required in that module because they are the same as another role.
+Therefore, roles may differ for each module.

 :::